Sabbatical Studies in Theology and Mission

-The pressures of pastoral ministry rarely permit the busy pastor time to think through subjects that you have an ongoing interest in or issues that have come up in the course of your ministry in the 21st century.
+The pressures of life and ministry rarely give us time to think through subjects that we might have an ongoing interest in or issues that we face in the 21st century.

 This programme can be done by Distance Learning.